sysops-notes/sysops-notes.github.io/sections/databases.md

 ### Encryption

-* Encryption at rest: AWS KMS, AES 256
+* Encryption at rest: AWS KMS, AES-256
 * SSL certificate to encrypt data in flight
 * Enforce SSL:
 	* PostgreSQL: `rds.force_ssl=1` in the parameter group